JennySorio/Vaccine_Efficacy/README.md

 2. Calculate the sensitivity of the parameters involved in the mathematical model presented in the paper associated with the project, with respect to the estimated vaccine efficacy.

 3. Produce the corresponding graphs that reflect the data found in Santos and Coronavac.

+To meet the first objective, we use program Vaccine_Efficacy.
+For this, it is essential to run the first cells where the packages to be used and the description of the model are stored.The other sections of the program (Incidencia,and Efficiency of several simulations at the same time) are independent of each other.

 ## Contacts